Medical Certification for Air Traffic Control Officers (ATCOs)

 Any UK Class 1 medical certificates issued to ATCOs prior to 1 September 2009 will be valid until the expiry date on the certificate.
 Thereafter, these ATCOs shall undertake medical examinations to European Class 3 renewal/revalidation standards.

-The initial medical examination must be carried out at the UK CAA Aeromedical Centre (AMC) at Gatwick or NATS Swanwick, Hampshire, (use find an AME for contact details).
+The initial medical examination must be carried out at the UK CAA Aeromedical Centre (AMC) at Gatwick, NATS Swanwick or NATS Prestwick (use find an AME for contact details).
 The whole examination takes half a day and includes:

 The minimum age for the initial issue of a European Class 3 Medical Certificate is 17.